planetabhi/figma-variables/README.md

 └── Private Primitives/
 ```

-But journey doesn't end here.
-We need to ensure our Figma variables stay in sync with codebase, creating a single source of truth (SSOT).
-This can be achieved through custom plugins and automated scripts, bridging the gap between design and development.
+Our journey doesn't end with organization alone.
+Let's also make sure our Figma variables stay in sync with the codebase, creating a single source of truth.
+We can achieve this through custom plugins and automated scripts that bridge the gap between design and development.

 #### In the Codebase
 ```